deanmao/node-hubbub/README.md

 to handle so I created this native addon that uses an actual web browser's parser.
 It can be operated in blocking or non-blocking mode.

+Similar to tautologistics's parser, it can operate in chunked mode as well.
+There are currently a few known utf-8 conversion bugs, but hopefully I'll get around to fixing these soon.

 ## Installing

 ```bash